rwblokzijl/Msc-thesis-EuroToken/thesis.md

 To address the yet unsolved price stability issue, stablecoins have risen in popularity.
-While attempts at decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that have gained a reputation as a digital alternatives to the dollar.
+While attempts at decentralized stablecoins do exist [@MakerDAO:whitepaper], it is so called centralised stablecoins that have gained a reputation as a digital alternative to the dollar.
 Tether [@Tether:whitepaper] is the most prominent example of this.
 With a market cap of 62 billion dollars in June 2021, they are the 3rd largest crypto-currency by market cap [@TetherCap] after Bitcoin and Ethereum.
 In order to achieve the